emorygriffith/jQuery-Animation-practice/Readme.md

-## Yo, I'm a Readme

-You should probably update me so people looking at your code have an idea what it is being used for :)
+## jQuery Practice Animation

+This was a practice project to get used to jQuery animation.

+How to use it
+  -Clone my repo
+  -Run npm install
+  -Run bower install

+I used animate.css and jQuery for the animations.